 I'm proud to have the site be a part of the 1MB Club, which represents a growing collection of performance-focused web pages found across the Internet.

 In terms of caching, the control headers set on Netlify's backend are

 All static assets served up by BunnyCDN are overwritten with 1-month

 cache-control headers, which comprise mainly of images, JS, and CSS but which are also invalidated using BunnyCDN's API when deploys are pushed to Netlify.

 Webfonts and smaller images are

 base64 encoded.
-This gives faster native rendering, reduces the number of HTTP requests, and makes use of the Brotli compression that's in place.
+This gives faster native rendering, reduces the number of HTTP requests, and makes use of Brotli compression.